Hayley Holt

 Hayley Doreen Holt (born 3 July 1980) is a New Zealand television presenter and former snowboarder and ballroom dancer, who presents sports news on 1 News At 6pm.
 She co-presented TVNZ Breakfast from 2018 to 2020 alongside Jack Tame and later John Campbell, and earlier was notable for her appearances on several reality television series, as well as co-hosting a networked breakfast show on More FM from 2012 to 2013.
 She stood in the 2017 general election for the Green Party.

-Personal life
+Early life

 Holt was born in Auckland, grew up in the suburb of Epsom and attended Epsom Girls' Grammar School.
-She announced in January 2020 that she was pregnant with her first child.
-On 8 May 2020 it was announced that her child had died at about 7 months' gestation.
-She had a second child in July 2022.

 Dancing career

 Holt started ballroom and Latin dancing at the age of seven, and was placed 19th in the Blackpool Rising Star Professional Ballroom Competition and was sixth in the US Open Rising Star Professional Ballroom Competition.
 She has also trained in jazz dance and studied for many years with Candy Lane.
 Holt's professional dance partner is David Yeates.

 Holt joined the second season of the New Zealand TV show Dancing with the Stars in 2006, becoming the professional partner of swimmer Danyon Loader—the couple were eliminated in the semi-final.
 During the third season, Holt was the partner of basketball player Brendon Pongia and was again eliminated in the semi-final.
 In the fourth season, Holt was partnered with DJ Peter Urlich and was eliminated in episode three.

 Holt participated in the sixth series of Strictly Come Dancing as the professional partner of swimmer Mark Foster.
 Holt and Foster were voted off on 26 October, placing 11th overall.
 She did not return for series 7.